Medical Malpractice Lawyer Philadelphia PA

 - Failure of a physician to properly diagnose a patient is a common catalyst to a medical malpractice claim.
 In this situation, the physician fails to order or interpret medical information, such as laboratory tests, MRIs, or other diagnostic or clinical information in a competent manner to arrive at an accurate diagnosis.
-If the failure to accurately diagnose the patient in a timely manner affected the patient’s outcome or prognosis, the patient may have a medical malpractice claim.
+If the failure to accurately diagnose the patient in a timely manner affected the patient’s outcome or prognosis, the patient might have a medical malpractice claim.

 - Failure of a physician to inform the patient of the potential risks and adverse events is a final reason that a medical malpractice claim may be pursued.
-Patients have the right of informed consent.
+Patients have the right to informed consent.
 This means that they have the right to know about the significant risks of a given procedure.
 A doctor who neglects to inform a patient of a significant risk, which if known may have influenced the patient’s decision to have the procedure, may be at risk for a successful malpractice claim.

 If any of these scenarios apply to your unique situation, you should speak with a qualified medical malpractice attorney.
-The Wieand Law Firm, LLC will take the time to listen and provide that skilled advice you need to take action and seek fair compensation for your injuries, lost wages, and suffering.
+The Wieand Law Firm, LLC, will take the time to listen and provide that skilled advice you need to take action and seek fair compensation for injuries, lost wages, and suffering.

 Disclaimer: This article is for informational purposes only and is not legal advice.